Rounak-Goyal/SelfQuantifyApp/README.md

 Using Flask and SQlite

 ### Demo: <a href='https://self-quantify-app.herokuapp.com'>self-quantify-app</a>  !!Currently app is not working on heroku, as its free services are expired on 28th Nov
+!!Working on it to deploy again

 # Reqirements-
 1)flask